All 5 ACT Sections Explained With Tips

-You need to solve 60 questions in 60 minutes, which is quite challenging to do in the ACT math section; this can be done only with time management.
+You need to solve 60 questions in 60 minutes, which is quite challenging in the ACT math section; You can only do this with time management.
 There are several strategies you can use to help improve your time management skills.
 Some more tips you help you;

 - All questions are worth the same amount of points, so focus on faster and comfortable questions to gain maximum points.